• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Creamy, cheesy, rich and so delicious (!!), this Cauliflower Mac and Cheese will satisfy comfort food cravings with some sneaky veggies.
-This mac and cheese cauliflower recipe works beautifully as a vegetarian main or as a side. [ VIDEO in recipe card below ].
+Creamy, cheesy, rich and so delicious (!!), this Cauliflower Mac and Cheese will satisfy comfort food cravings with sneaky veggies.
+It features oven roasted cauliflower, pasta shells, cheddar and Parmesan cheese in an easy to make béchamel.
+This recipe works beautifully as a vegetarian main or as a side. [ watch recipe VIDEO on recipe card below ].

 Baked mac and cheese with cauliflower being scooped up from a Dutch oven with steam rising off the mac and cheese.